MileHacker Logo

 Solo Traveler Journeys

-• Solo traveler considerations: Stick to well-lit, populated areas, especially at night.
+• Solo traveler considerations: Stay on well-lit-lit, residential zones, especially at night.
 Inform someone of your itinerary.
 Use reputable taxis.
 Avoid walking alone in unfamiliar areas after dark.

-• Social opportunities: Stay in guesthouses or mid-range hotels with common areas.
+• Social opportunities: Stay at small hotels or mid-range hotels with shared spaces.
 Join group tours, like snorkeling or day trips, to meet people.
 Engage with friendly locals.

 • Dining solo: Casual spots like the Fish Fry are great.